 The use of these columns as reverse phase columns is possible although the very hydrophilic coating will be weakly retentive relative to a C3 RPC column and they will not tolerate TFA in the mobile phase.
 The polarity of the peptidic surface chemistry is quite varied as compared to other HIC columns.
 The PolyETHYL Aspartamide HIC is about 60% as retentive as the PolyPROPYL Aspartamide HIC, and the PolyMETHYL Aspartamide HIC is only 18% as retentive as the PolyPROPYL Aspartamide based on relative retention times.

 Selection of a column is quite empirical, although if the protein is soluble without detergents the PolyPROPYL Aspartamide column is probably the best choice.
+For larger proteins and MaB the PolyBUTYL A (for ADC's) and the PolyPENTYL A for large proteins are suitable.

 A: 100% 2.0M (NH4)2SO4 + 0.1M K-PO4, pH 6.5